BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/lambdasss/index.md

 >	print("Try again :((")
 > ```

-The routine `map` takes to arguments.
-The first one is a callable, and the second one is an iterable, applies this callable on each element of the iterable.
+The routine `map` takes to arguments, the first one being a callable, and the second one an iterable.
+The routine then applies this callable on each element of the iterable.
 Taking the result as argument of `list` returns a list of the results.

 > ```python
 >print("Input flag: ", end="")